Sissi (film): Reception

-An early film about the life of the empress was The King Steps Out, a 1936 American light comedy film directed by Josef von Sternberg, starring Grace Moore.
-Since the rights to the original play Sissys Brautfahrt by Ernst Décsey and Robert Weil aka Gustav Holm were bought from Marischka by Columbia Pictures, he bought instead the novel Sissi from Marie Blank-Eisman, published in 1952.
+An early film about the life of the empress was The King Steps Out, a 1936 American comedy film directed by Josef von Sternberg, starring Grace Moore.
+Since the rights to the original play Sissys Brautfahrt by Ernst Décsey and Robert Weil were bought from Marischka by Columbia Pictures, he bought instead the 1952 novel Sissi from Marie Blank-Eisman.
 Marischka then adapted the script based on the novel.

-Sissi was viewed by 20 to 25 million people in cinemas.
+Sissi was viewed by an estimated 20 to 25 million people in cinemas.
 It is one of the most successful German-language films.
-The film was followed by The Young Empress in 1956 and Fateful Years of an Empress in 1957.
+The film was followed by The Young Empress (1956) and Fateful Years of an Empress (1957).
 In 1962, a condensed version of the trilogy was released in English under the title Forever My Love.
-The trilogy is a popular Christmas television special, and is shown on channels in German-speaking countries, Hungary and Italy.
+The trilogy is a popular Christmas television special, and is shown with some regularity on channels in German-speaking countries, Hungary and Italy.
 The Empress' date of birth on Christmas Eve 1837 adds to the appeal of the film as a Christmas special.

 The success of the film marked Empress Elisabeth's entrance to popular culture which made the historical figure even more legendary.
 The popularity of the films attracted tourists to places which were associated with the Empress, specifically those in Austria.
 The popularity also led to the creation of the 1992 musical Elisabeth, which became the most successful German-language musical of all time.
 The trilogy was parodied in the 2007 animated film Lissi.

 Romy Schneider's role as Elisabeth is considered her acting breakthrough.
 She became synonymous with her role in the film, even as she progressed in her acting career.
-Schneider reprised the role of Elisabeth in Luchino Visconti's 1972 film Ludwig, this time portraying the Empress as a mature yet cynical woman.
+Schneider reprised the role of Elisabeth in Luchino Visconti's 1972 film Ludwig, this time portraying the Empress as a mature and cynical woman.

-The films have been dubbed in languages including French, Italian, English, Spanish, Japanese and Hungarian.
 Sissi was very popular when it aired on Mainland Chinese television in the 1980s.

 The exoplanet HAT-P-14b and its host star were respectively named Sissi and Franz in the 2019 NameExoWorlds contest, after the main characters of the film.